Harris back on the road after opening weeks in Washington

 LAS VEGAS (AP) — She needed no introduction, but the vice president offered one anyway.

-“I’m Kamala Harris,” the vice president told the women behind a coffee counter at the Culinary Academy, where job seekers learn how to make lattes and other coffee drinks to become baristas.
+“I’m Kamala Harris,” she told the women behind a coffee counter at the Culinary Academy, where job seekers learn how to make lattes and other coffee drinks to become baristas.

 Harris wasn’t here just for the soy-milk latte sweetened with lavender syrup.